Designed to perform

 These can be avoided by controlling the following 5 sub-categories:

-The Studio features a hospital grade HVAC system that is able to regulate humidity, purify, and crucially bring in fresh filtered air from outside.
+The Studio can feature a hospital grade HVAC system that is able to regulate humidity, purify, and crucially bring in fresh filtered air from outside.
 We have also partnered with Prolitec and their Aera products that eliminate odours and introduce the right scents based on your activities.

 Light